 Evidently, the more of these components that are listed on your repair bill, the steeper it will be.
 Keep in mind that many of these are replaced together after an accident, no matter how slight it may be.

 There’s also residual damage to consider.
-This is often the case with driver or passenger airbags after they erupt through the steering wheel or dash.
+This is often the case with driver or passenger airbags after they burst through the steering wheel or dash.

 Some models feature airbag openings, which are more cost-effective when compared to those that do not.